vsoch/watchme/docs/_docs/watcher-tasks/urls.md

 | url  | Yes     |undefined|url@https://www.reddit.com/r/hpc| validated starts with http |
 | func | No    |get_task |func@download_task| must be defined in tasks.py |

+### Task Headers

+For some tasks, you can add one or more headers to the request by specifying `header_<name>`.
+For example, to add the header "Token" I could do `header_Token=123456`.
+By default, each task has the User-Agent header added, as it typically helps.
+If you want to disable this, add the header_User-Agent to be empty, or change it to something else.

 #### Lists of URL Parameters

 For the "Get" and "Get with selection" tasks, you might want to include url parameters.
 For example,